partoa/ladybug/tools/wasm/README.md

 - **Node.js**: This build is optimized for Node.js and uses Node.js's filesystem instead of Emscripten's default filesystem (`NODEFS` flag is enabled).
 This build also supports multi-threading.
 It is distributed as a CommonJS module rather than an ES module to maximize compatibility.
 This build is located in the `nodejs` directory.
 Note that this build only works in Node.js and does not work in the browser environment.

 In each variant, there are two different versions of the WebAssembly module:
 - **Async**: This version of the module is the default version and each function call returns a Promise.
 This version dispatches all the function calls to the WebAssembly module to a Web Worker or Node.js worker thread to prevent blocking the main thread.
 However, this version may have a slight overhead due to the serialization and deserialization of the data required by the worker threads.
-This version is located at the root level of each variant (e.g., `kuzu-wasm`, `kuzu-wasm/multithreaded`, `kuzu-wasm/nodejs`).
+This version is located at the root level of each variant (e.g., `lbug-wasm`, `lbug-wasm/multithreaded`, `lbug-wasm/nodejs`).
 - **Sync**: This version of the module is synchronous and does not require any callbacks (other than the module initialization).
 This version is good for scripting / CLI / prototyping purposes but is not recommended to be used in GUI applications or web servers because it may block the main thread and cause unexpected freezes.
-This alternative version is located in the `sync` directory of each variant (e.g., `kuzu-wasm/sync`, `kuzu-wasm/multithreaded/sync`, `kuzu-wasm/nodejs/sync`).
+This alternative version is located in the `sync` directory of each variant (e.g., `lbug-wasm/sync`, `lbug-wasm/multithreaded/sync`, `lbug-wasm/nodejs/sync`).

 Note that you cannot mix and match the variants and versions.
 For example, a `Database` object created with the default variant cannot be passed to a function in the multithreaded variant.
 Similarly, a `Database` object created with the async version cannot be passed to a function in the sync version.